theos/theos.dev/docs/Variables.md

   - Flags to pass to linker
   - Space-separated list

+- arch_LDFLAGS (str)
+  - Flags to pass to the linker when compiling for a specific architecture
+  - Space-separated list

 - XXX_BUNDLE_RESOURCE_DIRS (str)
-  - File path(s) for the current bundle's resource directory (default: Resources)
+  - File paths for the current bundle's resource directory (default: Resources)
     - Adding a `Resources` folder to your project will copy over the containing files to the bundle on the target device during install
   - Space-separated list or any other standard GNU Make convention

 - XXX_BUNDLE_RESOURCE_FILES (str)
-  - File path(s) for the current bundle's resource files
+  - File paths for the current bundle's resource files
     - This can be used to copy a directory itself into the bundle, while XXX_BUNDLE_RESOURCE_DIRS copies the directory's *contents* into the bundle
   - Space-separated list or any other standard GNU Make convention